huggingface/datasets/datasets/conv_questions/README.md

 #### Annotation process

-With insights from a meticulous in-house pilot study with ten students over two weeks, we posed the conversation generation task on Amazon Mechanical Turk (AMT) in the most natural setup: Each crowdworker was asked to build a conversation by asking five sequential questions starting from any seed entity of his/her choice, as this is an intuitive mental model that humans may have when satisfying their real information needs via their search assistants.
+With insights from a meticulous in-house pilot study with ten students over two weeks, the authors posed the conversation generation task on Amazon Mechanical Turk (AMT) in the most natural setup: Each crowdworker was asked to build a conversation by asking five sequential questions starting from any seed entity of his/her choice, as this is an intuitive mental model that humans may have when satisfying their real information needs via their search assistants.

 #### Who are the annotators?